 You can also run SignalFlow programs directly.
 For more information, see the SignalFlow API topic in the Splunk Observability Cloud Developer Guide.

 Aggregate and transform data 🔗

 Most built-in analytical functions can perform computations on time series in charts and detectors in two ways: aggregations and transformations.

 Aggregations operate across all of the data points at a single instance in time, for example the mean CPU utilization across a group of five servers at time t, t+1, t+2, and so on.
 The output of an aggregation is a single metric time series (MTS), where each data point represents the aggregation of all the data points over a specific period of time.
 For more information, see Aggregations .

 An additional option, Group By, is available for aggregations.
 If a group-by field is specified, MTS sharing values for properties named in the group-by criterion are aggregated together.
 For example, you can compute the average CPU load grouped by AWS instance type; add the Mean function as an aggregation, and set AWS instance type as the group-by criterion.
 The output will show one MTS per AWS instance type.

 Transformations operate in parallel on each MTS over a window of time and yield one output time series for each input time series.
 For example, the average CPU utilization for five servers over a rolling window of one day will display five MTS; each output value will be the moving average for that MTS over the previous 24 hours.
 For more information, see Transformations .

-To learn more about th two types of transformations available, moving window and calendar window, are discussed in the following section.
+See the following sections to learn more about the 3 types of transformations available, moving window, calendar window, and dashboard window.
 For examples of how to use transformation analytics in charts, see Gain insights through chart analytics.